|Dear G-D||Angry Teacher|

 JWR contributor Jordan Max is a Toronto-based humorist and columnist for The Canadian Jewish News.

 LAST YEAR, in Toronto, we had a lot of snow.
-I spent many hours shoveling snow.
-Shoveling snow is boring work, and after a while a mind tends to wander.
+I spent many hours shoveling it.
+I Shoveling snow is boring work, and after a while a mind tends to wander.
 So I resolved that this year I would be prepared with lots to think about.
-I researched and sent letters to key Jewish figures, polling them for their keen insight on shoveling snow.
-Their responses:
+I researched and imagined sending letters to key Jewish figures, polling them for their keen insight on shoveling snow.
+This is what I thought their responses would be.:

 Ariel Sharon - "The important thing is to shovel the entire width and breadth of the driveway, regardless of what anyone else thinks."